maxbak753/Few-Shot-Learning-IMGS789/README.md

-# Few-Shot Learning with Prototypical Network
+# Few-Shot Learning with a Prototypical Network
 Project for IMGS789 - Machine Learning for Difficult Data